Frequently Asked Questions

 The Chesapeake Multicultural Resource Center (ChesMRC) empowers people from different cultures to become successful and engaged members of our community.

-Over time, we have specialized in family support, immigration, legal, and health services, amongst others.
+Over time, we have specialized in family support, immigration, legal, and health services, youth programs, amongst others.
 As the needs of the immigrant community change, we continue to adapt our services.

 Where do we send people in need of resources?